 Winter season is also named as Hemantha Ruthu as per Vedic astrology.
-This winter seasons in India starts at the end of the Late Autumn season.
+This winter is of 6 seasons in India starts at the end of the Late Autumn season.
 There is a breezy cold that announces the arrival of winter.
 In contrast to summer, night appears to be longer than day as the north wind impacts over the country.
 It is observed that the mornings are found to be glacial and 30 minutes of sunlight would give us a level of comfort.

 In 2017, Early Autumn season in India starts from 23rd September and ends by 21st December